acl-services/paprika/packages/ListBoxBrowser/README.md

 ## Usage

-The `<ListBoxBrowser />` is primarily an uncontrolled component which received a `data` prop allowing the consumer to set the initial state.
+The `<ListBoxBrowser />` is primarily an uncontrolled component which receives a `data` prop which allows the consumer to set the initial state.

 It has two functions to set defaults.
 One for selected options and another for a default selected view for the browser column.